anonknowsit/ado-pipeline-viewer/README.md

 - Auto-refresh to keep pipeline status up-to-date.
 - Visual separators with project names and icons for better organization.
 - Set and manage Azure DevOps Personal Access Token (PAT), organization URL, and project names.
+- View detailed logs for each pipeline run.
+- Highlight custom tasks in the log output for better visibility.
+- Progress indicator when fetching pipeline logs.

 ## Installation